MSELRai/traj2extxyz/README.md

 # traj2extxyz
 Consolidates AIMD trajectory data into the extxyz format.
+Units follow the system of units used in the atomic simulation environment (ASE).